jktarban/Asteroids/README.md

 Configurations are located at Projects>Settings>

-Creating a new weapon needs to create a new prefab, a weapon script, and a weapon scriptable object and add to the weapon manager settings.
+Creating a new weapon needs to create a new bullet prefab, a weapon script, and a weapon scriptable object and add to the weapon manager settings.
 Same for Barrier and Powerups

 Base prefabs are also there to create variants and configure